Electroplating: Effects

 Electroplating changes the chemical, physical, and mechanical properties of the workpiece.
 An example of a chemical change is when nickel plating improves corrosion resistance.
 An example of a physical change is a change in the outward appearance.
-An example of a mechanical change is a change in tensile strength or surface hardness which is a required attribute in tooling industry.
+An example of a mechanical change is a change in tensile strength or surface hardness, which is a required attribute in the tooling industry.
 Electroplating of acid gold on underlying copper- or nickel-plated circuits reduces contact resistance as well as surface hardness.
-Copper-plated areas of mild steel act as a mask if case hardening of such areas are not desired.
+Copper-plated areas of mild steel act as a mask if case-hardening of such areas are not desired.
 Tin-plated steel is chromium-plated to prevent dulling of the surface due to oxidation of tin.

-Electroplating, or electroless deposition may be used as a way to render a metal part radioactive, by using an aqueous solution prepared from nickel–phosphorus concentrates which contain radioactive hypophosphite 32P ions.

 Specific metals

 Alternatives to electroplating

 There are a number of alternative processes to produce metallic coatings on solid substrates that do not involve electrolytic reduction: